SuperOfficeDocs/superoffice-docs/docs/en/project/learn/screen/project-status-admin.md

 ---
 uid: help-en-project-status-admin
 title: Project - Status
-description: Project - Status in SuperOffice Settings and maintenance
+description: Project - Status in SuperOffice Settings and maintenance.
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: project
 so.topic: reference
-so.audience: settings
+so.user: admin
-so.audience.tooltip: Settings and maintenance
+so.user.tooltip: Settings and maintenance
 language: en
 ---

 # Project - Status

-The **Project** tab in the **Project** screen in SuperOffice CRM contains the **Status** field.
-This field has a predefined list of options,project-status which are set up in the **Lists** screen in Settings and maintenance.
+The **Project** tab in the Project contains the **Status** field.
+This field has a predefined list of options,project-status, which are set up in the Lists screen in Settings and maintenance.

 The statuses displayed in the list depend of the [project type][1].
 You can select which statuses should be available for the different project types in the Project - Type, status list.